dbos-inc/dbos-docs/docs/getting-started/quickstart-tt-debugger.md

 ### Deploy the Programming Quickstart App to DBOS Cloud

-In this tutorial, you will time travel debug the `greeting-emails` application you built in the [Programming Quickstart](./quickstart-programming).
+In this tutorial, you will time travel debug an application similar to that from the [programming guide](./quickstart-programming.md).

-If you finished that tutorial, remove the sleep logic from `GreetingWorkflow`.
-We're not going to need that sleep code for this tutorial.

-If you did not finished the Programming Quickstart, create a new DBOS application using `@dbos-inc/create`.
+To initialize it, first create a new DBOS application using `@dbos-inc/create`:

 ```
 npx -y @dbos-inc/create@latest -n <app-name>
 ```

-And replace the logic in `src/operations.ts` with the following.
+Then replace the logic in `src/operations.ts` with the following.

 ```ts
 import {